RiddleAndCode/rtd-docs/KeyCeremony.md

 All plates are closed

-First person opens plate 1 and 2
+First person opens plates 1 and 2.
-First person writes A on plate 1 and 2
+First person writes A on plates 1 and 2.
-First person closes plate 1 and 2
+First person closes plates 1 and 2.
-First person flips plates 1 and 2
+First person flips plates 1 and 2.

-Second person opens plate 3 and 4
+Second person opens plates 3 and 4.
-Second person writes B on plate
+Second person writes B on plates 3 and 4.
-Second person closes plate 3 and 4
+Second person closes plates 3 and 4.
-Second person flips plates 2 and 3
+Second person flips plates 2 and 3.

-Third person opens plate 1 and 2
+Third person opens plates 1 and 2.
-Third person writes C on plate1
+Third person writes C on plates 1 and 2.
-Third person closes plate 1 and 2
+Third person closes plates 1 and 2.
-Plate 1 and 2 are completed
+Plates 1 and 2 are completed.

-Fourth person opens plate 3 and 4
+Fourth person opens plates 3 and 4.
-Fourth person writes D on plate2
+Fourth person writes D on plates 3 and 4.
-Fourth person closes plate 3 and 4
+Fourth person closes plates 3 and 4.
-Plate 3 and 4 are completed.
+Plates 3 and 4 are completed.

 ## Key ceremony, step by step